 Heavy packet loss

 Also see Packet Loss

 This is a rather strange one.
-There is packetloss when downloading, however the download is not filling the link, but there is still loss, this is unusual.
-This turned out to be congestion on the Virtual Path within BT, or it may have been miss-configured.
-It took our escalation staff 3 months to convince BT that the fault was within their network.
+There is packet loss when downloading, however the download is not filling the link, but there is still loss.
+This is unusual.
+This turned out to be congestion on the virtual path within BT, or it may have been misconfigured.
+It took our escalation staff three months to convince BT that the fault was within their network.

 Phone line half connected - DIS in one leg